 The guest list was extensive but dull.
 Heavy on Government and Military worthies it had sprinkled among it a few Hollywood celebrities like Fred Astaire.
 In a nod to the Duke’s favourite hobby of golf, Arnold Palmer and Billy Casper also sat at the top table.
 However, the importance the Duke put on the event was summed up by his personal invitee.
 A certain Florida socialite Christopher Dunphy, laconically listed as “golfing partner of the Duke.”

 The table conversation was dominated by Wallis, who was not averse to mocking her husband in public.
 “Buzz off Mosquito” was one of her favourite barbs when she wished the Duke to leave her.
 Edward, on the other hand, seemed a distant and broken man.
 Gore Vidal, who met the Windsors socially, reported on the vacuity of the Duke’s conversation.
 The tedium of the evening was broken briefly by the entertainment provided by the black Jazz pianist Bobby Short.

 After three laborious hours, the party finished.
 A relieved Duke and Duchess briefly appeared arm in arm with a beaming and distinctly delighted Nixon.

 A symbolic pairing – the broken King and the shattered President

-in many ways, the dinner party was symbolic of Nixons administration.
+in many ways, the dinner party, was emblematic of Nixon’s administration.
 The Duke and President had held the highest office their nations could offer.
 Both resigned it.
 Neither ever again achieved the respect they felt they had earned and deserved.
-Similarly both ended their lives as sad, isolated and bitter figures.
+Similarly, both ended their lives as sad, isolated and bitter figures.

 There is one additional irony.
 The Duke, a lifelong chain smoker died just two years after the party on May 28th, 1972.
 That same day operatives working for the Committee to Re-elect the President (CRP) burglarized the Democratic National Committee headquarters in the Watergate office complex.